mobi-css/mobi.css/CONTRIBUTING.md

 npm install --global lerna
 ```

-To publish a new version is a little complecated.
+To publish a new version is a little complicated.
 We need to prepend the version metadata to each generated dist file before adding a git tag and publishing to npm.

 ```sh
 # Update all packages's version without execute any git or npm command